Last Updated on March 26, 2022 by Andrew Culture

 - Superior cardiovascular conditioning.
-Cycling to work builds stamina and increases endurance while lower resting heart rate.
-Generally individuals who cycle regularly have a resting heart rate in the mid to low 60s.
+Cycling to work builds stamina and increases endurance while lower the resting heart rate.
+Generally, individuals who cycle regularly have a resting heart rate in the mid to low 60s.

 - Lower body toning.
 Taking your bike to work is especially good for building leg muscles, and the slimming effect can be almost magical.

 Many people prefer to cycle to work (rather than using an exercise bike indoors) because there’s really nothing to replace the freedom and adventure to be had exploring under your own foot power.

 - A comfortable saddle appropriate to the rider’s gender.

 - A rack to carry a water bottle.
 (Drinking water is recommended every 20 minutes during a lengthy ride.)